 Yes, you can paint an oak table.
 I’ve done it.
 Who wants to look at that outdated golden oak?
 And…..you can re-cover chair seats with drop cloths.
-My go to fabric for DIY projects.
+My go-to fabric for DIY projects.
 Drop cloths work well for this type of project because of the neutral color and because they’re cheap!

-I run across the round golden oak tables with the heavy bases at thrift stores quiet frequently.
-If the previous owners only knew what they could do with these oldies.
-Paint works wonders and the process is easy.
-I painted this table and chairs white then I gave the table a faux distressed look using a layering block (here on Amazon) The technique is soooo simple.
+I painted this table and chairs white then I gave the table a faux distressed look using a layering block.
+The technique is soooo simple.
 I made a short video of the process so you can do it too.
-I also made a video showing how to re-cover the chair seats with a drop cloth.
+I also made a video showing how to recover the chair seats with a drop cloth.
 So there are two videos in this post.

-I bought the two chairs at the Southern Kentucky Flea Market in Guthrie Kentucky.
+I bought the two chairs at the Southern Kentucky Flea Market in Guthrie, Kentucky.
 They were $10 each.
 As you can tell the chairs are newish and probably made by the hundreds of thousands in a factory somewhere.
 No matter.
 We can make them one-of-a-kind…or two-of-a-kind!

 The table had a few bad spots on the top but not enough to need sanding so I just cleaned the table all over with Simple Green.
-Before cleaning I tightened all the screws on the table.
+Before cleaning, I tightened all the screws on the table.

-I used the layering block on the top of the table and on the legs.
+I used the layering block on the top of the table and the legs.
 This is a great way to get the look of distressed furniture without the mess.
-And sometimes you can't distress painted furniture because it's made of MDF or fake wood.
-The layering block is a good tool for those types of projects.
+And sometimes you can’t distress painted furniture because it’s made of MDF or fake wood.
+A layering block is a good tool for those types of projects.

 The first step in the process is brushing the layering paint color onto the layering block.
 Watch the video below to see me using the layering block on the table (if you can’t open the video or see it then you may need to turn off an ad blocker in your browser just temporarily)…..